Dash-Industry-Forum/Guidelines-TimingModel/22-Addressing.inc.md

 Clauses in section only apply to [=representations=] that use [=indexed addressing=].

-Note: [[!MPEGDASH]] makes a distinction between "segment" (HTTP-addressable entity) and "subsegment" (byte range of an HTTP-addressable entity).
+Note: [[!DASH]] makes a distinction between "segment" (HTTP-addressable entity) and "subsegment" (byte range of an HTTP-addressable entity).
 This document does not make such a distinction and has no concept of subsegments.
-Usage of "segment" here matches the definition of CMAF segment [[!MPEGCMAF]].
+Usage of "segment" here matches the definition of CMAF segment [[!CMAF]].

 <figure>
 	<img src="Images/Timing/IndexedAddressing.png" />